octohub/GroupMeAnalytics/README.md

 -Get your groupme API key using your regular account credentials by logging in here: https://dev.groupme.com/session/new
 -Click the shiny orange button "Create Application" and fill out the form.
 Doesn't matter what you put in these fields, for the callback URL you can simply put in "https://example.com/oauth_callback"
 -After that, go to your application page and you will see your access token
--Grab python 2.7.x (not compatible with python 3.4.x) from here: https://www.python.org/downloads/
+-Grab python 2.7.x (this app is not compatible with python 3.4.x) from here: https://www.python.org/downloads/
+-Clone the repo and open the "groupme_analytics.py" file using with your Python IDE of choice.
+I recommend PyCharm.
+The Community Edition is free and you can grab that here: http://www.jetbrains.com/pycharm/download/
--Clone the code from this repo and copy in your API token when the python app prompts you
+-Run the app, give your API key when prompted, and watch the magic!

 **Help!**
 Feel free to reach out to me on github or twitter(https://twitter.com/dickclucas).